Looking for the best peat-free compost brands in the UK? Save thyme and find inner peas with my handy guide to the brands to know.

 Some people say they don’t like using peat-free compost as it doesn’t give them the yield that they’re looking for.
 To be honest we’ve noticed no difference in what we grow.

-If you don’t want to fork out (pun intended!) for the peat-free compost, then you could try home-made compost, bark, coir, or wood waste.
-Alternatively you could buy a bag of peat-free compost and make it go further by mixing it with some home-made compost or coir.
+If you don’t want to fork out (pun intended!) for peat-free compost from one of these brands, then you could try homemade compost, bark, coir, or wood waste.
+Alternatively, you could buy a bag of peat-free compost and make it go further by mixing it with some homemade compost or coir.